KristofferK/iSyn/README.md

 # iSyn
-Small scraper for iSyn deficiency list (isynv1.dk) to let me get a better overview of the deficiencies (order by room instead of by date)
+Small scraper for iSyn deficiency list (isynv1.dk) to let me get a better overview of the deficiencies (order by room rather than by date)

 ## Technology
 For the project we will use Blazor with the server-side hosting model.